MatrixCreations/MatrixGliders-API/README.md

-boolean isValidGliderID(String gliderID) //Checks if the specified glider ID is valid List<String> getTotalGliders() //Gets the list of all gliders List<String> getPlayerGliders(Player player) //Gets the list of gliders for the specified player
+boolean isValidGliderID(String gliderID) //Checks if the specified glider ID is valid List<String> getTotalGliders() //Gets the list of all gliders List<String> getPlayerGliders(Player player) //Gets the list of gliders for the specified player Sound getGliderSound(String gliderID) //Gets sound string for the specified glider void playSound(Player player) //Plays the sound which is associated with the glider if any
 ```